phpaivamotta/thermodynamic-interpolator-app/README.md

 * Pandas
 * Scipy

 This was my first ever Python project!
-I was determined to learn Python during the summer before my classes began, so I had the idea of putting the Python tutorials I was watching to practice by building a GUI app that would interpolate all values from several thermodynamic tables for me.
+I was determined to learn Python during winter break before my classes began, so I had the idea of putting the Python tutorials I was watching to practice by building a GUI app that would interpolate all values from several thermodynamic tables for me.